-The project ‘This Is Stanley’ culminates in an exhibition at Stanley Civic Hall throughout August 2016 and the premiere screening of the film ‘This Is Stanley’ at 7pm on Sunday 31st July 2016.
-Both events are free of charge, but tickets for the film need to be reserved by contacting me through my contact page or Stanley Fringe through the website at www.stanleyfringe.co.uk
+The project ‘This Is Stanley’ culminated in an exhibition at Stanley Civic Hall throughout August 2016 and the premiere screening of the film ‘This Is Stanley’ on 31st July 2016.

 On a hilltop not too far from Newcastle, Durham and Sunderland, the former mining town of Stanley overlooks rolling countryside all the way to the North sea in the east and to the Pennines in the west.
 With the decline of traditional industries in the North East as a whole, as well as in this town, much of the supporting infrastructure has fallen into decline: empty buildings, a struggling high street, lack of investment by big business or local government until very recently, reputation for crime and deprivation, a town that according to both insiders and outsiders should be bulldozed.